wikixen/wikixen/README.md

-# Hi 👋, I'm Benny Hernandez & This is my Github
+# Hi 👋, I'm Benny Hernandez,
 I'm a recent graduate from Rutgers University whose currently interested in web dev🕸️ Plan to go back to school to get a M.S. in computer engineering🔌